felix-zaslavskiy/llm-server/README.md

 - Mange the LLM resource based on various factors.
 Rate limits and such things.
 - Provide organization a central point of how LLMs are being utilized by different applications.

+## Getting Started
+After starting up the web server you may navigate for example to the api endpoint to try things out http://localhost:8080/swagger-ui/index.htm

 ## Technical issues.
 The server currently loads one main model that.
 Typically,this may be the best performing model for whatever usecase an organization may be using this server for.